Tyrn/wei/the-insider-en.typ

      "I am sorry, Terence, I am so sorry.
 It was a complete and utter fake."

-     "But Yadan,  you  and  Yadan,  you and  Ashinik  - it's  not  possible, Shavash!
+     "But Yadan,  you  and  Yadan,  you and  Ashinik---it's  not  possible, Shavash!
 The fanatics hate you."

      Kissur  left  the room, smiling; he  was probably  going to  give  some